SikuliX/SikuliX-Docs/src/main/resources/docs/source/pattern.rst

 	.. py:method:: similar(similarity)

-		Return a new Pattern object containing the same attributes (image, click point) with the minimum similarity set to the specified value.
+		Set the minimum similarity of the given Pattern object to the specified value.

 		:param similarity: the minimum similarity to use in a find operation.
 The value should be between 0 and 1.
-		:return: a new pattern object
+		:return: the pattern object

 	.. py:method:: exact()

-		Return a new Pattern object containing the same attributes (image, click point) with the minimum similarity set to 1.0, which means exact match is required.
+		Set the minimum similarity of the given Pattern object to 0.99, which means exact match is required.

+		:return: the pattern object

+	.. py:method:: resize(factor)

+	        A decimal value greater 0 and not equal to 1 to switch the feature on.

+	        With this setting you can tell SikuliX to TO resize THE given image before a search operation using the given factor, which is applied to both width and height.
+The implementation internally uses the standard behavior of resizing a Java-AWT-BufferedImage.
+See also: :py:attribute:`Settings.AlwaysResize`

+        	To switch the feature off again, just assign 0 or 1.

+		:param factor: a decimal value
-		:return: a new pattern object
+		:return: the pattern object

 	.. py:method:: targetOffset(dx, dy)

-		Return a new Pattern object containing the same attributes (image, similarity), but a different definition for the click.
+		 For the given Pattern object define a click offset.
 By default, the click point is the center of the found match.
 By setting the target offset, it is possible to specify a click point other than the center. *dx* and *dy* will be used to calculate the position relative to the center.

 		:param dx: x offset from the center
 		:param dy: y offset from the center
-		:return: a new pattern object
+		:return: the pattern object

 	.. py:method:: getFilename()